Christopher P. Stief

-Chris represents employers in a full range of labor and employment matters, including a national and international practice focusing on restrictive covenant and trade secrets issues.
-His practice includes litigating and advising companies on issues relating to covenants not to compete, non-solicitation and non-disclosure agreements, unfair competition, employee raiding and team moves, trade secrets, duty of loyalty, the U.S. Defend Trade Secrets Act (DTSA), the U.S. Computer Fraud & Abuse Act (CFAA), and various state trade secrets and unfair competition statutes.
+Chris represents employers in labor and employment matters, with a nationwide and international practice focusing on restrictive covenant and trade secrets issues.
+His practice includes litigating and advising companies on matters relating to covenants not to compete, non-solicitation and non-disclosure agreements, unfair competition, employee raiding and team moves, trade secrets, duty of loyalty, the U.S. Defend Trade Secrets Act (DTSA), the U.S. Computer Fraud & Abuse Act (CFAA), and various state trade secrets and unfair competition statutes.
 He has a particular focus on advising and providing representation on restrictive covenant issues for companies that have a multi-state or multinational workforce, and a consequent need to interpret and account for the varying laws of diverse jurisdictions.
-There are three main segments to Chris’s practice:
+There are five main segments to Chris’s practice:

-2. Strategic Planning, Advice & Counseling on Employee Transitions: Chris spends a good deal of time engaged in strategic planning with companies about potential recruits or upcoming employee transitions.
+2. Employee Transitions -- Strategic Planning, Advice & Counseling: Chris spends a good deal of time engaged in strategic planning with companies about potential recruits or upcoming employee transitions.
 This includes risk assessment of prospective recruiting ventures, as well as the formulation of strategic options to address or minimize legal risks while preserving the value of a hiring and expansion opportunity.
-Chris has provided counseling, advice and risk assessment relating to hundreds of employee transitions throughout the United States.
+Chris has provided counseling, advice and risk assessment relating to multiple hundreds of employee transitions throughout the United States.

-3. Restrictive Covenant, Trade Secrets and Employee Raiding/Team Move Litigation: Chris has handled litigation and other contentious non-compete, trade secrets, employee raiding and team move matters throughout the United States (at least 45 states, D.C., and Puerto Rico), as well as international matters arising out of key jurisdictions in Asia, Europe, South America and the Middle East.
-This includes both enforcement and defense, and many of his litigation matters have involved applications for temporary restraining orders or preliminary injunctions, along with claims for money damages.
-Chris has experience handling multi-national restrictive covenant litigation, including prosecuting and resisting anti-suit injunction actions in both U.S. and E.U. jurisdictions involving the application of the EU’s Brussels Regulation on Jurisdiction.
+3. Restrictive Covenant, Trade Secrets and Employee Raiding/Team Move Litigation: Chris has handled litigation and other contentious non-compete, trade secrets, employee raiding and team-move disputes throughout the United States (at least 45 states, D.C., and Puerto Rico), as well as international matters arising out of key jurisdictions in Asia, Europe, South America and the Middle East.
+This includes both enforcement and defense, and many of his litigation and arbitration matters have involved applications for temporary restraining orders or preliminary injunctions, along with claims for money damages.
+Chris has experience handling multi-national restrictive covenant litigation, including prosecuting and resisting anti-suit injunction actions in both U.S. and E.U. jurisdictions involving the application of the EU’s Brussels Regulation on Personal Jurisdiction.

-He has represented clients in numerous industries, including securities brokerage (retail private client and trading & sales desks); private banking and family office services; insurance services, brokers and carriers; retailing (physical and online); radio (on-air talent and sales); direct response television (on-air talent); home and business security and premises automation; advertising; industrial chemical manufacturing and sales; publishing; computer software, sales and services; market research; business consulting; medical, dental and veterinary practices and hospitals; employee placement and staffing; long haul trucking and freight forwarding; automobile and auto parts manufacturing; packaging; government contracting; mortgage lenders, brokers and securitization; and others.
+He has represented clients in numerous industries, including securities brokerage (retail private client and trading & sales desks); private banking and family office services; insurance services, brokers and carriers; retailing (physical and online); radio (on-air talent and sales); direct response television (on-air talent); home and business security and premises automation; advertising; industrial chemical manufacturing and sales; publishing; computer software, sales and services; industrial gas distribution; market research; business consulting; medical, dental and veterinary practices and hospitals; employee placement and staffing; long haul trucking and freight forwarding; automobile and auto parts manufacturing; packaging; government contracting; mortgage lenders, brokers and securitization; and others.

-Chris is "AV" Peer Review Rated by Martindale-Hubbell, has been listed as a Ranked Lawyer and previously a Notable Practitioner in Pennsylvania by Chambers USA in 2015 and 2016, and has been selected for inclusion in Who's Who Legal USA – Management Labour & Employment by the researchers at the International Who's Who publication.
-In 2016, he was listed as a Pennsylvania Super Lawyer.
-Chris is a past Co-Chair of the Philadelphia Bar Association Labor & Employment Law Committee and presently serves as Co-Chair of the Delaware County Bar Association Labor & Employment Law Committee.
-In addition, Chris was recently appointed to the Board of Directors of the International Employers Forum, a non-profit organization with chapters in the U.S. and Europe dedicated to providing education and networking opportunities for legal and human resources professionals whose organizations employ workers globally.
-He is a founder and co-leader of the Fisher Phillips Financial Services Recruitment Litigation Conference, a participatory conference focusing on issues relevant to restrictive covenant and related litigation among broker-dealers, private wealth management firms, Registered Investment Advisors (RIA), private banks and insurance carrier distribution networks and agencies.
+Chris is "AV" Peer Review Rated by Martindale-Hubbell, has been listed as a Ranked Lawyer and previously a Notable Practitioner in Pennsylvania by Chambers USA since 2015, and has been selected for inclusion in Who's Who Legal USA – Management Labour & Employment by the researchers at the International Who's Who publication.
+In 2017 and various prior years, he was listed as a Pennsylvania Super Lawyer.
+Chris is a past Co-Chair of both the Philadelphia Bar Association and the Delaware County Bar Association Labor & Employment Law Committees.
+Chris serves on the Board of Directors of the International Employers Forum, a non-profit organization with chapters in the U.S. and Europe dedicated to providing education and networking opportunities for legal and human resources professionals whose organizations employ workers globally.
+He is a founder and co-leader of the Fisher Phillips Financial Services Recruitment Litigation Conference, a well-established participatory conference focusing on issues relevant to restrictive covenant litigation among broker-dealers, private wealth management firms, Registered Investment Advisors (RIA), private banks and insurance carrier distribution networks and agencies.
 Conferences have been held since 2003, and topics addressed have ranged from raiding to FINRA and SEC regulations, and application of the Protocol for Broker Recruiting.
 In September of 2018, Chris will be one of the keynote speakers and is acting as a co-organizer of a conference taking place in London, Global Business Protections 2018: International Restrictive Covenants and Confidential Information.